sigsum/key-mgmt/docs/key-management.md

   - 3x physically secure homes for USB thumb drives
   - Secure site(s) where the machines with online YubiHSMs are operated

-The sites that contain backup and signing oracle YubiHSMs may be the same.
+The sites that contain backup and signing-oracle YubiHSMs may be the same.

-### Provision
+### Provisioning

 Run the [provision](../scripts/provision) script and follow the instructions.
 Take note of which YubiHSM serial number is provisioned with what.
 Save stdout